-You can contact Mehzabein Patel should you require any additional information about our school counselling services by email: email@example.com or telephone 4483 3456 ext 243.
+Please contact Mrs Mehzabein Patel should you require any additional information about our school counselling services.
+Email firstname.lastname@example.org or phone 4483 3456 ext 243.

-When students enter the library, they go to pick a favorite book under advice and supervision of the teacher, then they lined up to borrow, after that students sit in a quiet atmosphere to enjoy reading.
+When students enter the library, they go to pick a favourite book under advice and supervision of the teacher.
+Then they line up to borrow the book, and sit in a quiet atmosphere to enjoy reading.

-In other days, the library is responsible for conducting various activities for students in the library such as giving their opinion in their favorite book using the book review form or orally with their colleagues.
+On other days, the library staff are responsible for conducting various activities for students, such as giving their opinion on their favorite book using the book review form or orally with their classmates.

-The library always welcomes students and encourages them to read.
+The Primary library always welcomes students and encourages them to read.

-secondary Learning Resource Centre is a haven for students to visit before their school day begins, during break times and when lessons end.
+The Secondary Learning Resource Centre is a haven for students to visit before their school day begins, during break times and after lessons end.

-Opening from 6:30am every morning we try to ensure that there is something to engage all students’ interest in the library in terms of genre on offer but also the facilities.
+Open from 6:30am every morning, we try to ensure that there is something to engage all students’ interest in the library in terms of genre on offer but also the facilities.